lamalab-org/toolminutes/papers/MolCLR_2024.md

 ![Figure 3 Visualization of molecular representations learned by MolClr via t-SNe](MolCLR_2024_images/T-SNE visualization.png)

-For instance, the three molecules shown on the top possess carbonyl groups connected with aryls.
-The two molecules shown on the bottom left have similar structures, where a halogen atom (fluorine or chlorine) is connected to benzene.
+For instance, the three molecules on the top possess carbonyl groups connected with aryls.
+The two molecules on the bottom left have similar structures, where a halogen atom (fluorine or chlorine) is connected to benzene.

-Therefore, leaerned representations are not random but they are meaningful representations without the label information.
+Therefore, learned representations are not random but they are meaningful.

 In addition to this, the authors also query molecule from the PubcChem with ID 42953211 and the closest nine similar molecules are retrevied along with RDKFP and ECFP similarities labelled.
 It is observed that these selected molecules share the same functional groups, including alkyl halides (chlorine), tertiary amines, ketones and aromatics.
 A thiophene structure can also be found in all the molecules.

+More examples of query molecules can be found in supplementary information of this paper.

 ![Figure shows Comparison of MolCLR-learned representations and conventional FPs using the query molecule (PubChem ID 42953211)](MolCLR_2024_images/Query molecule.png)

 ## Take aways

 - Good molecular representations are important for better predictions
-- Self-supervised learning would be an advantage for generalizable machine learning over supervised learning
+- Self-supervised contrastive learning would be an advantage for generalizable machine learning over supervised learning

 ## References